absenteeism

 Legal obligations regarding absenteeism

-As an employer in the Netherlands, you have absenteeism legal obligations in the event of absenteeism .
-First of all, you are obliged to continue paying the wages of absent employees for a maximum of two years, with at least 70% of the wages being paid, unless the collective labor agreement or employment contract stipulates higher percentages.
-In addition, the Gatekeeper Improvement Act stipulates that you must actively work on reintegration together with the employee and the (company) doctor or occupational health and safety service, with established steps such as a problem analysis, action plan, and regular evaluations.
-You must also ensure a safe and healthy working environment and have an up-to-date RI&E (Risk Inventory & Evaluation).
-For an overview of the rights and obligations of employees and employers under the Working Conditions Act and related regulations, please visit the Arboportaal (Health and Safety Portal) of the Ministry of Social Affairs and Employment.
+As an employer in the Netherlands, you have absenteeism legal obligations regarding absenteeism .
+First and foremost, you are required to continue paying the wages of absent employees for up to two years, with a minimum of 70% of their wages being paid, unless the collective bargaining agreement or employment contract stipulates higher percentages.
+In addition, the Gatekeeper Improvement Act requires that you actively work toward reintegration together with the employee and the (company) doctor or occupational health and safety service, following established steps such as a problem analysis, action plan, and regular evaluations.
+You must also ensure a safe and healthy work environment and have an up-to-date RI&E (Risk Inventory & Evaluation).
+For an overview of the rights and obligations of employees and employers under the Working Conditions Act and related regulations, please visit the Working Conditions Portal of the Ministry of Social Affairs and Employment.

 Our view on absenteeism